 - RTM: This document maps and traces requirements proposed by the client with test cases to ensure that every requirement has an associated set of test cases against it.

-- Automation feasibility report (if applicable): This report would be produced as a result of analysing the project, working out what screens have components which can have automation tests written against them, the complexity of writing the automation tests, whether the test cases handle large amounts of test data among other factors.
+- Automation feasibility report (if applicable): This report would be produced as a result of analysing the project, working out what screens have components that can have automation tests written against them, the complexity of writing the automation tests, whether the test cases handle large amounts of test data among other factors.

-This phase is usually conducted by the QA manager, it involves creating the test plan and strategy documents along with determining the effort and cost estimates for the entire project.
+The test planning phase is usually conducted by the QA manager, it involves creating the test plan and strategy documents along with determining the effort and cost estimates for the entire project.

 Activities in Test Planning